mahmoud/words/drafts/myths_of_enterprise_python.md

 project alone][bofa_scale].
 JP Morgan underwent [a similar transformation][jpmorgan_scale].
 YouTube also has engineers in the thousands and lines of code [in the millions][youtube_hiscale].
-Big products and big teams use Python every day.
-Python has excellent modularity and packaging characteristics, but beyond a certain point, much of the general development scaling advice stays the same: tooling, strong conventions, and code review are what make big projects a manageable reality.
+Big products and big teams use Python every day, and while it has excellent modularity and packaging characteristics, beyond a certain point much of the general development scaling advice stays the same.
+Tooling, strong conventions, and code review are what make big projects a manageable reality.

 Luckily, Python starts with a good baseline on those fronts as well.
-We use [PyFlakes][pyflakes] and [other tools][flake8]to perform static analysis of Python code before it gets checked in, as well as adhering to [PEP8][pep8], Python's language-wide base style guide.
+We use [PyFlakes][pyflakes] and [other tools][flake8] to perform static analysis of Python code before it gets checked in, as well as adhering to [PEP8][pep8], Python's language-wide base style guide.